MainulDip/JavaEveryday/java-lang-basic-104-AsynchronousJava.md

 }
 ```
 ### CompletableFuture's `runAsync` and `supplyAsync`:
 Static methods `runAsync` and `supplyAsync` allow us to create a CompletableFuture instance out of `Runnable` and `Supplier` functional types correspondingly.
-Both are functional interfaces that allow passing their instances as lambda expressions.
+Both are functional interfaces that allow passing their instances as lambda expressions

 The `Runnable` interface is the same old interface that is used in threads and it does not allow to return a value.